Almike N'Diaye

-Almike Moussa N'Diaye (born 26 October 1996) is a professional footballer who plays as a midfielder for Championnat National 3 club Vaulx-en-Velin.
+Almike Moussa N'Diaye (born 26 October 1996) is a professional footballer who plays as a midfielder for French club Cannes.
 Born in Spain, he plays for the Mauritania national team.

 Career

 As a youth player, N'Diaye joined the youth academy of Spanish club Banyoles.
 After that, he signed for the reserve team of French club GOAL FC.
 In 2018, N'Diaye signed for Championnat National 3 club Vaulx-en-Velin.